iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 the output of an NLP processor before using it in production, as they are not perfect and may make mistakes.

 **Vince:**
 It costs money to use GPT-3 and Copilot.
-Both have different pricing models, GPT-3 calculates the price based on the input and output.
+Both have different pricing models.
+GPT-3 calculates the price based on the input and output.
 Copilot is a monthly subscription.
-It costs me ~$5 to write this article with a lot of reruns and a lot of additional input data that isn't shown here, some beta features of GPT-3 are still free.
+It cost ~$5 to write this article with a lot of reruns and a lot of additional input data that isn't shown here.
+Some beta features of GPT-3 are still free.

 **GPT-3:**
 We hope you found this blog post helpful.
 If you have any questions, feel free to leave a comment below.